Skip to Content

 Error: "No such log file" while viewing the ssh log file from the Ezeelogin webpanel

-1. Make sure that the ssh log file exists in /var/log/ezlogin/ directory for the id specified in the ssh log session.
-You can refer to the screenshot below to get the id of the ssh log session and follows the steps to find out the log location.
+Step 1: Make sure that the ssh log file exists in /var/log/ezlogin/ directory for the id specified in the ssh log session.
+You can refer to the screenshot below to get the id of the ssh log session and follow the steps to find out the log location.

-• Login to mysql and ensure that the ssh log file exist in /var/log/ezlogin/ for the specified id.
-In the above screenshot the id of the ssh log is "40".
+• Log in to MySQL and ensure that the SSH log file exists in /var/log/ezlogin/ for the specified ID.
+In the above screenshot, the ID of the SSH log is "40."
+Replace the ID with the ID of the corresponding SSH log session.

 *************************** 1. row ***************************